knpuniversity/oo/knpu/episode2/by_reference.md

 # Objects are Passed by Reference

-Start another battle - how about 3 CloakShape fighters againg 4 RZ-1 A-wing
+Start another battle - how about 3 CloakShape fighters against 4 RZ-1 A-wing
 interceptors.
 Behind the scenes: each ship has a `strength`.
-The `battle()` function uses this as the ship's health, and as the battle each other, that health gets lower and lower until one hits zero.
+The `battle()` function uses this as the ship's health, and as they battle each other, that health gets lower and lower until one hits zero.

-We need to add a new feature: after the battle: display the finishing healths.
+We need to add a new feature: after the battle: display the final health of the battling ships.
 One will be zero or negative, but how much health did the other have left?

 In `battle()`, those "ship health" variables are *not* returned in `BattleResult`.
 So we *don't* have access to this information.
 We could add it to `BattleResult`,